 Medications, such as chemotherapy, large doses of Vitamin A, oral contraceptive pills

-Small bald patches appears of different shapes usually appear round and oval.
+Small bald patches appear of different shapes usually appear round and oval.

 Alopecia areata mainly affects the scalp and beard.